Our Tokyo Accommodations: Two Tokyo Hotels That Will Enhance Your Japan Travel Experience

 Kintsugi Workshop at Shiba Park Hotel Tokyo Japan

-This process also revealed something deeper about Japanese philosophy.
+The process revealed something deeper about Japanese philosophy.
 Imperfection is not something to conceal.
 It is something to honor, and that lesson stayed with me long after we left.

 In addition to this workshop, the Shiba Park Hotel also offers a tea ceremony presentation, free tours of temples nearby, and more.